-Select a corpus using the "Corpus Manager" available from the File menu.
+- Select a corpus using the "Corpus Manager" available from the File menu.
 Alternatively, create a quick corpus by choosing the "Open File(s) as Quick Corpus" from the file menu.

-The files contained in the corpus are shown in the left frame of the main window under "Target Corpus".

-- 2) Double-click a file in the "Target Corpus" list on the left of the main window to view its contents.
+T - File(s) as Quick Corpus" from the file menu.
+The files contained in the corpus are shown in the left frame of the main window under "Target Corpus". - 2) Double-click a file in the "Target Corpus" list on the left of the main window to view its contents.